The Pilates Nook Gets to the Core

 Rowena let me take creative control and come up with everything: a fresh color palette, logo ideas, custom millwork, and an interior layout.
 She would immediately let me know what she liked and didn’t like, which in my opinion, is what makes a dream client.
 With Sweeten, I was able to put the project up to bid and received quick and professional estimates within days.

 Rowena: It was a total whirlwind.
 Sarah and I sat down for coffee after seeing this space together, she gathered up some inspiration pictures, and I loved them!
 She was fast and efficient in pulling together plans with full renderings and logo designs and our Sweeten contractor quickly got the biggest jobs done first.
 The next thing I knew, we were getting equipment delivered in time to get clients in here.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Sarah: A major part of the project was redoing the floors.
 There was a large section of the existing concrete floor that was almost two inches higher than the rest of the floor.
 It was very important that the end result was level.
 I decided on day one of demolition that instead of chipping out the existing concrete block, we would pour the floors in sections in order to have the rest of the floor meet up and be level with that two-inch block.
 This required feathering out the surface at the door to meet with the existing saddle at the entrance door.